TangoCode99/mindex-code-challenge1/README.md

     * RESPONSE: Employee, Compensation
 ```

-Point of Concerns:
+## Future Features / Points of Concerns:
 ```
-- Possible duplicates... employees can have the same First/Last name.
+- Duplicates... employees can have the same First/Last name.
-  - Enfore unique constraints (email?)
+  - Enforce unique constraints (email / employeeId?)
-- Tried implementing Deletion of Employee endpoint.
-Endpoint says it is successful but when retrieving the "deleted employee", it still persists in the database.
-  - While not required, I wanted to show that I understand the whole process of CRUD.
+- Compensation updates?
+  - Do we update current compesnations or add on a list of compensation?
+- Super optional: delete functionality was added on my own but does deleting an employee remove the direct reports?
 ```

-Unit Tests:
+## Unit Tests:
-The unit tests covers the features/endpoints that are used in the application
+The unit tests covers the features/endpoints that might be used in the application.
 ```
 - Employee CRUD operations
-    - Verify an employee is created successfully
+    - Verify an employee is created successfully X
-    - Verify the correct employee details are retrieved
+    - Verify the correct employee details are retrieved X
-    - Verify the employee updates are applied correctly
+    - Verify the employee updates are applied correctly X
-    - Verify the employee is deleted
+    - Verify the employee is deleted X
 - Reporting Structure
-    - Verify the reporting structure for John Lennon (4)
+    - Verify the reporting structure for John Lennon (4) X
-    - Verify the reporting structure for Ringo Starr (2)
+    - Verify the reporting structure for Ringo Starr (2) X
-    - Verify the reporting structure for George Harrison (0)
+    - Verify the reporting structure for George Harrison (0) X
-    - Verify the reporting structure for a non-existent employe (not found)
+    - Verify the reporting structure for a non-existent employe (not found) X
 - Compensation
-    - Verify a compensation for an employee is created successfully
+    - Verify a compensation for an employee is created successfully X
-    - Verify the correct compensation details are retrieved
+    - Verify the correct compensation details are retrieved X
-    - Handle cases where no compensation exists for a given employee
+    - Handle cases where no compensation exists for a given employee X
 ```